isiah-lloyd/Katal/README.md

 # Katal
-Assortment of tools for University of Cincinnati's Catalyst System.
+Chrome extension that injects an assortment of tools into University of Cincinnati's Catalyst System.

 Includes a modified version of Shafi Dayatar's [_rmp-api_](https://github.com/shafi-dayatar/rmp-api)